Evidence-based practice

 - Formulate a question – a patient-related question that can be answered.

-- Information Search – search literature that answers the question.
+- Information retrieval – search for literature that can answer the question.

-- Critical review – is the literature relevant and valid?
+- Criticall appraisal – assess whether the literature is relevant and reliable.

-- Apply the result – treat your patients based on current evidence.
+- Apply the results – provide care and treatment based on current evidence.

 1. Formulate a question

-A clear question gets a clear answer.
-PICO is a model that you can use to structure and clarify your question:
+A clear question makes it easier to get a clear answer.
+PICO is a model that helps you structure and refine your research question.
+PICO stands for:

 Population